Skip to Content

 4. Archaeological Digs

-You might be surprised to find out that you don't necessarily need to be in university or be an expert in the field to participate in fieldwork around the world.
+You might be surprised that you don't necessarily need to be in university or be an expert in the field to participate in fieldwork worldwide.

 In this case, you will be considered a volunteer.
 As such, you might have to pay a fee to dig, but your funding will often help the camp to continue the excavation.